Fajr-5: MLRS

 The Fajr-5 artillery rocket system is installed on a Mercedes Benz 2631 6×6 forward control chassis.
 To provide a stable firing platform, four hydraulically operated stabilizers are lowered to the ground before firing.
 Another fully enclosed cabin to the immediate rear of the cab houses the remainder of the crew.
 This new chassis was unveiled in 2006; some systems have not been upgraded and are still on older chassis.

 The Fajr-5 is normally fired from this truck launcher, but it can also be fired individually.
 The primary role of this artillery rocket system is the engagement of land targets.
 A naval surface search radar can be added to allow the system to be used in an anti-shipping role.

 Fajr-5 MLRS can be networked together, and have a remote-fire capability in which the command vehicle can fire all nearby Fajr-5 systems.

 The Fajr-5's circular error probable (CEP) is not known.
-The Fajr-5's reliability is not known.
-The Fajr-5's cost is not known.
-The number of Fajr-5 rockets produced is not known.
-Whether the Fajr-5 is still in production is not known.
+The Fajr-5's reliability, cost or production status is not known.

 In 2019, the Defense Intelligence Agency described the Fajr-5 as the "most capable" multiple rocket launcher in Iranian service.